1 The Text

 Strongest counterargument

 The participle ho ōn ("who is") most naturally continues the subject (Christ), not starts a new sentence.
 Breaking the clause at this point creates an unusual grammatical construction.
-The UBS committee favoured reading A, and most modern grammarians agree the syntax slightly favours the one-subject reading.
+Most modern grammarians agree the syntax slightly favours the one-subject reading (Reading A).

 Key scholars: James D.G.
 Dunn, C.H.
 Dodd, Anthony Buzzard